novoalab/SeqTagger/README.md

 Supporting both RNA002 and RNA004 kits,and both fast5 and pod5 files.

 ### How does SeqTagger work?
 The workflow follows the standard direct RNA sequencing library preparation protocol in which default RT adapters are exchanged for barcode-containg RT adapters.
 SeqTagger then basecalls the DNA barcode from the direct RNA sequencing data using custom basecalling models.
-Finally, basecalled barcodes are aligned against the reference sequences for all barcodes and low confidence predicition removed in a filtering step.
+Finally, basecalled barcodes are aligned against the reference sequences for all barcodes and low confidence predicitions removed in a filtering step.

 ![alt text](./img/workflow.png "SeqTagger_Workflow")